 So, let your competitors waste their budget on the first position, and win from the second spot.

-Not jumping on these easy and yet highly effective strategies will cost you in the form of lower ROI for your paid search advertising.
+Not jumping on these easy and yet highly effective strategies will cost you in the form of lower ROI for your paid search advertising and fewer prospects entering your funnel and moving through the sales cycle.
 Don’t make that mistake!
 Get ahead of your competitors now, it will do wonders for your results.